Skip to main content

 Collapse all

-Boys and Girls Outdoor Leadership Development is for all young people between the ages of 11 and 16 who are interested in an adventure that will expand their horizons, build their confidence, and challenge them in mind, body and spirit.
-If you are looking for a summer adventure like no other, BOLD & GOLD is for you.
+BOLD/GOLD is for all young people between the ages of 11 and 16 who are interested in an adventure that will expand their horizons, build their confidence, and challenge them in mind, body and spirit.
+If you are looking for a summer adventure like no other, BOLD/GOLD is for you.

-The cost to attend a 5-day BOLD & GOLD trip is $960.
-This includes food, all group gear for the excursion, transportation from base camp to the excursion destination and back, and most of the activities at base camp will be open to our group when returning from their trip.
+The cost to attend a BOLD/GOLD trip is $993.
+This includes food, all group gear for the excursion, transportation from base camp to the excursion destination and back.
+Additionally, most of the activities at base camp will be open to our group when returning from their trip.
 Financial assistance is available and no child will be turned away due to an inability to pay.

 All trips begin and end at our base camp, YMCA Camp High Harbour at Lake Allatoona, located at: 40 Old Sandtown Road, Cartersville, GA 30121